 Total driving time: 1 hour, 25 minutes (63.6 miles)

-No waterfalls today, but if you need a stretch, you might want to meander around the 10,000-acre Montezuma National Refuge, which is a great spot for birdwatching.
-There are plenty of easy walking paths and awesome opportunities for birdwatching.
+No waterfalls today, but a jaunt around the 10,000-acre Montezuma National Refuge more than makes up for it.
+This is a great spot for birdwatching — there are plenty of easy walking paths, not to mention wildflowers, streams, and gorgeous scenery.

 Alltrails has a great overview of the best trails in Montezuma National Wildlife Refuge.